Technoself studies: Human enhancement technology

 Human enhancement technology (HET) is the study of tools that would better and improve a human being's way of life.
 It seeks to advance and progress what humans already do within their normal lives.
 However, customarily it seeks to aid any illnesses and weaknesses in the body.
 Popular topics within this new area of study include, sex reassignment surgery, mood enhancers, genomics, and neuroenhancement.
 Enhancement within the workplace is a new topic of discussion, while the workplace should be adapting to the various types of human impairment, it seems that improving the workers is of more concern to corporations.
 Through the use of cyborg prosthetics one can assemble themselves in their own vision, any disfigurement or handicap can possibly disappear.
 Within the evolution of cyborg prosthetics a human is able to physically grasp things more easily, allowing more of the population to engage in whatever they choose.
 A large aspect of this technology stems from the ability to determine who may and may not benefit, as well as how access to these new technologies should be controlled.

 Human bodies can now not only be improved upon through natural means, but through the effects of technology.
 This new form of enhancement is connected with what humans perceive of themselves, and as to how their own identity is created.
 A human operates based on their abilities; these capabilities are the factors and characteristics that create a personality.
 The augmentation of these aptitudes leads to a new human, who has a renewed sense of who they are.
-The term 'free to be me' is closely related to this new form of enhancement, wherein technological enhancements can be either cosmetic or reconstructive.
+The term 'free to be me' is closely related to this new form of enhancement, where in technological enhancements can be either cosmetic or reconstructive.
 Through the incorporation of medicine and technology "...cosmetic surgery then becomes a technology through which the body is normalized and homogenized as much as enhanced".
 A proper example relating to human enhancement and cyborgs could be the recently convicted Oscar Pistorius.
 In past years, Pistorius fought with the International Olympic Committee to have a place in the hurdles events of the 2012 Olympics in London.
 The controversy surrounding Pistorius extended to his artificial legs, and how they compared to the natural human anatomy; did Pistorius have an unfair advantage over his competitors?
 The ruling was left up to a scientific analysis of his legs and running stride which ultimately led to his participation in the Olympic Games.
 Therefore, we have come to a time where decisions, and thus human panels, need to determine what is human, what is natural, and what is artificial.